 Open topic with navigation

 The component generation tools enable you to create a .NET assembly of Synergy methods.
 The assembly can be used in any .NET client application to make remote calls to Synergy routines.
+To create an assembly, you must to do the following:

 You can optionally generate C# classes and build the assembly from the command line rather than from Workbench.
 If your Synergy code is on UNIX or OpenVMS, you can use the command-line tools to generate the XML file there, and then move the file to Windows to create the assembly.